iamgoingtoforgetmyusername/whichemail-1widget/README.md

 - DB currently isn't relevant for anyone but me
 - make it work with hashed passwords
-- make a version for macs
+- make a version that runs in a browser

-## Author

-me

 ## Acknowledgments